 What is Li-Fi?

-VLC is the use of the visible light portion of the electromagnetic spectrum to transmit information.
+LiFi is the use of the visible light portion of the electromagnetic spectrum to transmit information at very high speeds.
 This is in contrast to established forms of wireless communication such as Wi-Fi which use traditional radio frequency (RF) signals to transmit data.

-VLC is a category of Optical Wireless Communications (OWC).
+LiFi is a category of Optical Wireless Communications (OWC).
 OWC includes infra-red and ultra-violet communications as well as visible light.
-However, VLC is unique in that the same visible light energy used for illumination may also be used for communication.
+However, LiFi is unique in that the same visible light energy used for illumination may also be used for communication.